What is the best splitting maul?

 While handle lengths and weights vary, the Granfors maul’s weight will match most users, though shorter individuals might consider looking for a slightly shorter handle.

+As a bonus, this maul comes with a fitted leather sheath and a how-to-use book.
 Find out more about this brand in our Granfors Bruks Maul Axe review.

 Pros: